 Metaphone

-Music for resting in tension or demanding change?
-A proto-music generator that’s easy to get started playing but requires persistence, patience, coordination, and close listening to reveal its unique sonic qualities.
+Music for resting in tension or inspiring change?
+A proto-music generator of deceptive simplicity – easy to get started but requiring patience, sensitivity, and close listening to reveal its more resplendent sonorities.

-Metaphones are low-voltage, electrified stringed instruments that I started making and playing with during Jeph Jerman and Aaron Wintersong’s weekly improvised music sessions at the old Anomalous Records space (above the Artificial Limb Company, across from the old Piecora’s on Capitol Hill, Seattle), c.1997 .
+Metaphones are low-voltage, electrified stringed instruments that I started making and playing during Jeph Jerman and Aaron Wintersong’s weekly improvised music sessions at the old Anomalous Records space (above the Artificial Limb Company, across from Piecora’s on Capitol Hill, Seattle), c.1997 .

-Performances Besides its use as part of my improvising vocabulary, I am interested in its use for communal/community music making.
-The ensemble incarnation of this instrument originated as a meditation in memory of a friend and fellow improvisor who was killed while bicycling to work in 2004.
+Performances Besides its use in my improvising vocabulary, I am interested in communal/community music making.
+The ensemble incarnation of this instrument originated as a meditation in memory of friend and fellow improvisor, Matthew Sperry, who was killed while bicycling to work in 2004.
 A memorial concert was held a year later and this 28 minute, 14 member “Sperry Sounding” piece was performed live on Sonarchy radio (14m excerpt on SoundCloud).
 Each member of the group was instructed to bring a tuned metal string.
 Among the instruments were pvc tube with mounted string, guitar, cello, violins, viola, electric bass and multiple other string sources.
 Pitches were entirely undetermined and randomized to the one string that each member of the ensemble used to connect to their metaphone.
 Lower frequency (larger magnet and/or speaker cone) instruments were considered in balancing their placement along a circle arrangement.
 The instructions for the score were to “Find a pitch and sustain it.”
 Hear as each member of the ensemble finds and sustains a tone amidst the deafening din of attempt.

 A metaphone performance by text and graphic score ensemble Eye Music Ensemble was performed at the Good Shepard Center Chapel in December 2023.